lupipedraza/Attraction-by-ingroup-coherence-explains-the-emergence-of-ideological-sorting/README.md

 * **Simulations_Else**=pass_Classic.txt: These files contain all simulations, including intermediate states, for the mean proportions of each population in the pass model.
 * **Simulations_Else=rejection_Error.txt**: These files contain only the final states of each simulation in the rejection model.
 * **Simulations_Else=pass_Error.txt**: These files contain only the final states of each simulation in the pass model.

+Figures:

+The resulting graphics, both in .pdf and .jpg.